Shock is a life-threatening condition in which blood pressure is too low to sustain life.

 Excessive dilation of blood vessels (vasodilation) increases the capacity of blood vessels, so that blood meets with less resistance as it flows through them.
 Blood pressure in the dilated vessels is lower, so the cells fed by those vessels get less blood.

-Blood vessels may be excessively dilated because of a serious allergic reaction (anaphylaxis—see Allergic Reactions and Other Hypersensitivity Disorders: Anaphylactic Reactions), a severe bacterial infection (shock caused by such an infection is called septic shock—see Bacteremia, Sepsis, and Septic Shock: Introduction), overdose of drugs or poisons that dilate blood vessels, and injuries to the spinal cord and rarely the brain.
+Blood vessels may be excessively dilated because of a serious allergic reaction (anaphylaxis—see see Anaphylactic Reactions), a severe bacterial infection (shock caused by such an infection is called septic shock—see see Introduction to Bacteremia, Sepsis, and Septic Shock), overdose of drugs or poisons that dilate blood vessels, and injuries to the spinal cord and rarely the brain.
 The mechanisms by which these conditions cause vasodilation vary.
 For example, a spinal cord injury interrupts the nerves that maintain the tone of arteries; poisons or toxins released by bacteria can cause the blood vessels to dilate.

 Symptoms and Diagnosis